HALO-DM/FOX/README.md

 The pipeline starts from raw power spectra (simulated Gaussian noise with optional axion signals) and produces a final exclusion limit plot, replicating the procedure used by HAYSTAC for its first axion search results [1].

 The design is modular – each step of the analysis is encapsulated in separate functions/modules with clear interfaces and documentation.

+Current repository structure
+my-axion-project/          <-- project root (where pyproject.toml lives) ├── axion_haloscope/       <-- the Python package (imported in code/tests)
+│   ├── __init__.py
+│   ├── simulation.py
+│   ├── baseline.py
+│   ├── combine.py
+│   ├── rebin.py
+│   ├── lineshape.py
+│   ├── detection.py
+│   ├── limit.py
+│   └── cli.py
+├── tests/                 <-- unit & integration tests
+├── scripts/               <-- <-- put run scripts here
+│   └── simulate_run.py    <-- NEW: end-to-end demo/runner
+├── output/                <-- generated results (gitignored)
+├── pyproject.toml
+└── README.md

 Below we outline each stage of the analysis and how it is implemented:
 1. Simulated Power Spectrum Input